Louis Jensen

-The Danish author Louis Jensen (19 July 1943 – 4 March 2021) was an innovator in the international literary trends of flash fiction, metafiction, prose poetry, and magical realism.
+Louis Jensen (19 July 1943 – 4 March 2021) is a Danish author and innovator in the international literary trends of flash fiction, metafiction, prose poetry, and magical realism.
 While he published more than 90 books for both adults and children, he was best known for his children's books, which include picture books, short stories, flash fiction, creative nonfiction and novels.
 His work is characterized by wordplay and playful experiments in form and structure, which have led critics to draw comparisons to Borges, Calvino, Gogol, and the poetry of the Oulipo movement.
 His work is also rooted in the fairy tale and folk tale tradition, and is deeply influenced by the Danish author Hans Christian Andersen.

 In 1992, Jensen published the first volume of 100 stories in his "Square Story" project.
 Over the course of the next 24 years, he accomplished his goal of writing 1001 of these very short stories, each in the shape of a square.
 The stories were collected into volumes of 100 stories each; in 2016, he published his tenth volume of 100 stories, and an eleventh volume with a single, final story.
 The Danish author and literary critic Rikke Finderup has called this work "one of the most radical literary projects in all of Danish literature," and the Square Stories have found an audience among adult readers as well as children.